antmicro/renode-linux-runner-action/README.md

 - riscv64
 - arm32 (armv7)

-We are working on `arm64` support.
+We are working on adding `arm64` support.

 ## Shared directories